butlin/presentations/MEDI2101 practical wk 9.md

 <a href="https://students.mq.edu.au/support"><img src="images/mq_support.png" alt="Student wellbeing logo.
 Wallumattagal peoples at Macquarie.
 LGBTQI+ Safe Space for Everyone" align="right" width=33%></a>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
-<p class="citation">This material is provided to you as a Macquarie University student for your individual research and study purposes only.
+<p class="citation">Practical designed by Assoc.
+Prof. Mark Butlin.<br>This material is provided to you as a Macquarie University student for your individual research and study purposes only.
 You cannot share this material without permission.
 Macquarie University is the copyright owner of (or has licence to use) the intellectual property in this material.
 Legal and/or disciplinary actions may be taken if this material is shared without the University’s written permission.</p>

 --